The House Guest

-"The House Guest" is the 16th episode of the second season of The CW television series, The Vampire Diaries and the 38th episode of the series overall.
-It originally aired on February 24, 2011.
-The episode was written by Caroline Dries and directed by Michael Katleman.
+"The House Guest" is the sixteenth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 38th of the series.
+It aired on The CW on February 24, 2011.
+The episode was written by supervising producer Caroline Dries and directed by Michael Katleman.

 Plot

 Katherine (Nina Dobrev) is free and out of the tomb now that Elijah (Daniel Gillies) is dead and she moves into the Salvatore house where she stays with Damon (Ian Somerhalder) and Stefan (Paul Wesley).
 She tells them that she did not leave town because she wants to help them kill Klaus, something that the two brothers do not seem to believe.

 Damon tries to burn Elijah's body so he can take the dagger but it is not working.
 Katherine informs him that he is wasting his time and when he asks her if she knew that the dagger would kill him if he had used it, Katherine admits that she did know and that she made a deal with Isobel to get out of the tomb.
 The deal was to stay and help with Klaus but one of them, Damon or Stefan, had to die and she chose to save Stefan.

 Stefan informs Bonnie (Kat Graham) and Jeremy (Steven R. McQueen) about Katherine and asks Bonnie if she can talk to the Martins and make them work with them.
 Jonas (Randy J. Goodwin) and Luka (Bryton James) meet Stefan and Bonnie to talk but they refuse to work with them.
 Bonnie and Stefan find out though that Elijah did not have a weapon to kill Klaus but if a witch can channel enough power, they would not need a weapon.
 That leads the Salvatores to try to find out the place where many witches were murdered in the past to use their power.

 Elena, Bonnie and Caroline (Candice Accola) organize a girls’ night since Caroline broke up with Matt (Zach Roerig) and Jonas took Bonnie's powers.
 Jenna (Sara Canning) joins them since Alaric (Matt Davis) broke up with her.
 They all decide to go to the Grill where Caroline gets back with Matt and Bonnie asks Elena if she is fine with her dating Jeremy.
 Elena agrees with their relationship.